CCRI-Cyberknights/page/docs/SELENIUM-CUTOVER-PLAN.md

 5. Re-attempt cutover when ready

 ## Conclusion
-This cutover approach provides immediate benefits while eliminating technical debt.
+This immediate cutover approach provides instant benefits while eliminating technical debt in one coordinated effort.
 The comprehensive preparation ensures a smooth transition with minimal risk.
-The team will benefit from modern tooling, better performance, and simplified maintenance from day one.
+The team will benefit from modern tooling, better performance, and simplified maintenance immediately.

-**Ready to execute**: All prerequisites met, cutover can proceed immediately.
+**Ready to execute**: All prerequisites met, cutover can proceed immediately in a single session.